LukeParlin/bomberman-ue4/README.md

 **Player 1:** Movement — 'WASD', Drop Bomb — 'X'
 **Player 2:** Movement — 'JLIK', Drop Bomb — 'M'

+### NOTE: If the level is empty when you play the game...
-### NOTE: My game world is generated entirely in code, rather than in the editor, and relies on the *BP_Bomberman_GameMode* Blueprint, which inherits from my custom *BombermanGameModeBase* class.
+My game world is generated entirely in code, rather than in the editor, and relies on the *BP_Bomberman_GameMode* Blueprint, which inherits from my custom *BombermanGameModeBase* class.
 If you run the game and nothing happens, you will need to manually set some properties of BP_Bomberman_GameMode inside the editor.
 Occasionally, when the project gets recompiled, the editor properties get erased.
 Please set the following inherited properties from the BombermanGameModeBase class inside BP_Bomberman_GameMode:

 | Property               | Value               |
 | ---------------------- | ------------------- |